 Sometimes you may observe special handling charges and associated fee in your shipping expenses.
 These are a few unavoidable costs that are attributed to the nature of shipping that you’re opting for your products.
 You may have dealt with a couple of these special charges already for your business.

 - Pick-up charges: These involve the cost of collection from the shipper’s warehouse.

-- Insurance: No matter how reliable courier service you’re using, things might turn awry any time.
-For this reason, businesses purchase insurance of their products so that process any claims against chargebacks lost orders and refunds, etc for their products.
+- Insurance: No matter how reliable courier service you’re using, things might turn awry at any time.
+For this reason, businesses purchase insurance for their products so that process any claims against chargebacks lost orders and refunds, etc for their products.

-But understanding exactly the type of insurance that your products needs, helps in cutting down the shipping costs to a great extent.
+But understanding exactly the type of insurance that your products need, helps in cutting down the shipping costs to a great extent.
 These factors must be analyzed before paying insurance bills for your products.